nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 });
 ```

-When the Event Loop enters the `poll` phase, it has an empty queue
+When the event loop enters the `poll` phase, it has an empty queue
 (`fs.readFile()` has not completed) so it will wait for the number of ms
 remaining until the soonest timer's threshold is reached.
 While it is
 waiting 95 ms pass, `fs.readFile()` finishes reading the file and its
 callback which takes 10 ms to complete is added to the `poll` queue and
 executed.
 When the callback finishes, there are no more callbacks in the
-queue, so the Event Loop will see that the threshold of the soonest
+queue, so the event loop will see that the threshold of the soonest
 timer has been reached then wrap back to the `timers` phase to execute
 the timer's callback.
 In this example, you will see that the total delay
 between the timer being scheduled and its callback being executed will
 be 105ms.

-Note: To prevent the `poll` phase from starving the Event Loop, libuv
+Note: To prevent the `poll` phase from starving the event loop, libuv
 also has a hard maximum (system dependent) before it stops `poll`ing for
 more events.